jaypha/mysqli-ext/README.md

 Calls `q` with `$query` and returns a single value.
 The first value of the first row.

+Returns a string if a  value is found and not null, NULL if the value was null, or false if no row was found

 ```
 $n = $db->queryValue("select name from sometable where id='2'");
 echo "name is $n";